roobre/pydoodle/README.md

   --duration [DURATION]
                         Duration of the meeting in minutes --slot [SLOT]         Create slots set this minutes apart.
-By default will round duration up to hours --workdays [WORKDAYS]
-                        Create meeting on workdays only --tz [TZ]             Timezone
+By default will round duration up to hours --weekdays            Create meeting on workdays only --weekends            Create meeting on weekends only --tz [TZ]             Timezone
   --maybe               Allow "Yes, if need to be" answer --dates [DATES]       Date range [isodate|+ndays]:<isodate|+mdays>. "ndays" is relative to today, mdays to